Jazz30360/finalProject/README.md

 - Users can create and manipulate a "favorites" list
 - User can view their profile information and log out
 - User can view the schedule for each shuttle and see any changes or updates
-- User must allow location permissions
+- User must turn-on location permissions

 #### **Optional Nice-to-have Stories**